arontier/ad3-descs/apps/protein_mpnn/en/README.md

 # Description

-PROTEIN SEQUENCE DESIGN is a method for structure-based sequence design with backbone fixation using J. Dauparase et al [1].
-We can designate specific residuces for design.
+PROTEIN SEQUENCE DESIGN is a method for reliably predicting protein sequences from structures using J. Dauparase et al. [1].
+This method allows for the designation of specific residues for design.

 # Inputs